vykuang/toronto-service-calls-2023/docs/viz.md

 Charts how the requests pile up

-- use the facts table as basisfor their `creation_datetime`
+- use the facts table as basis for their `creation_datetime`
 - subtotal count for each day

 ## Requests by ward